 The Natural Bridge Zoo keeps a lone elephant named Asha, who has spent years without the company of another elephant.
 During the winter, she’s locked inside a cold, damp barn, and in the summer heat, she’s forced to walk in endless circles while giving rides.
 The roadside zoo has been cited for nearly 150 violations of the AWA, including for denying dozens of animals adequate veterinary care, withholding food from bears, confining animals to mud-filled enclosures, and using cubs who were too young to be handled and others who were too big and strong for photo ops.
 The USDA has ordered Natural Bridge Zoo to pay more than $20,000 in federal animal welfare penalties and suspended its license on two separate occasions, and the Virginia Department of Game and Inland Fisheries has also suspended its permit because of unsanitary and inhumane conditions.

 Nearby, at the Virginia Safari Park, animals are subjected to a pattern of mistreatment.
-In 2018, CEO Eric Mogensen was assessed a $99,999 civil penalty to settle an administrative lawsuit brought under the AWA alleging that animals at Virginia Safari Park and Mogensen’s other facilities were denied veterinary care for diseases and injuries, including a spider monkey named Jethro who was allowed to languish for nearly two weeks in subfreezing temperatures without care from a veterinarian, despite having arrived at the park suffering from severe frostbite.
+In 2018, CEO Eric Mogensen was assessed a $99,999 civil penalty to settle an administrative lawsuit brought under the AWA alleging that animals at Virginia Safari Park and Mogensen’s other facilities were denied veterinary care for diseases and injuries, including a spider monkey named Jethro who was euthanized after being left out for several days in frigid temperatures and was not given timely veterinary care for frostbite he sustained as a result.
 The lawsuit also alleged that Mogensen had falsified records to cover up the intentional drowning of a wallaby by his daughter, who was convicted of cruelty to animals for the crime.

 The Preserve is the grandiose rebranding of Have Trunk Will Travel (HTWT), an “entertainment” company that rented out elephants for movies, photo shoots, elephant rides, parades, and cheesy reality television shows.
 HTWT is on record endorsing the use of painful electrical shock devices called “hot shots” to discipline and control elephants.
 And HTWT trainers were caught on video beating endangered elephants, including a baby, with bullhooks and shocking them with electric prods.